 Insurance Questions and Concerns

 Insurance can sometimes get complicated.
 If you have issues with your insurance provider or policy, the Iowa Insurance Division (IID) can help.
-If you have a question, you can contact the IID at (515) 281-5705.
+If you have a question, you can contact the IID toll free in Iowa at (877) 955-1212.

 You can also send questions to email@example.com.

 If you have a concern and wish to file a complaint with the IID, you can do so*:

 - By downloading and completing the Consumer Complaint form.

 - Send the completed form to the address or fax number on the form.

 * Review the IID’s tips for filing a complaint prior to submitting one.